 A few years ago, Edward Magumba and his church started a school for orphans and children from extremely poor families in Kikubo village — a village where very few could afford even the subsidized school fees.
 He believes education will help children have a bright future, restore hope in their lives, help them access economic opportunities, and give them the tools to transform their community.
 His Mercy Christian School currently provides quality education to more than 300 students, including a hot meal for students and staff every day.
 It also serves as a hub for community development work including healthcare, micro lending, leadership development, orphan care and more.
 Help One Now sustains the operations of this school and the accompanying development work through our vulnerable child sponsorship program and our Help One Classroom campaign.

 The school and its teachers are consistently improving, and we will continue to invest in their success.
-In the coming years, we plan to expand the school to include secondary school; build dormitories for students; collaborate with local education officials to provide in-house training courses for teachers; build and staff a school clinic for basic healthcare needs; implement agricultural projects for sustainable income; and more.
+In the coming years, we plan to expand the school to include secondary school; collaborate with local education officials to provide in-house training courses for teachers; build and staff a school clinic for basic healthcare needs; implement agricultural projects for sustainable income; and more.
+Construction is already underway on new dormitories that will be a place of peace and safety for over 50 girls at the school.

 Pastor Edward is our local leader in the Jinja area of Uganda.
 He lives in Buwenda Village with his wife and 2 sons.
 Edward has planted 2 churches and oversees His Mercy Christian School that serves over 200 impoverished and orphaned children.
 He has also initiated empowerment projects that have uplifted and improved the lives of widows and other vulnerable groups of people.
 Edward is passionate about education and the future of his country.
 We are currently partnering with Edward to build homes for families, empower and resource the teachers of His Mercy School, help hundreds of children get a good education through child sponsorship, and various other community development projects.